-- (i) Comparison of the observations with the background at high resolution to compute the innovation vectors.
-These are stored in the NCMIFC1-word of the ODB (the observation database) for later use in the minimization.
-This job step also performs screening (i.e. blacklisting, thinning and quality control against the background) of observations (see Part 1).
-The screening determines which observations will be passed for use in the main minimisation.
+- (i) Comparison of the observations with the background at high resolution to compute the departures.
+These are stored in the NCMIFC1-word of the ODB (the observation database) The first outer loop additionally performs screening (i.e. blacklisting, thinning and quality control against the background) of observations (see Part 1).
+The screening determines which observations will be used to evaluate the quadratic cost function gradient at the first guess (refer to Chapter 2.4.1 for its precise definition).
 Very large volumes of data are present during the screening run only, for the purpose of data monitoring.
-The model trajectory is interpolated to the resolution of the next job step and written out. - (ii) First minimization at low resolution to produce preliminary low-resolution analysis increments, using simplified tangent-linear physics, and tangent-linear observation operators.
-The eigenvectors of the analysis Hessian are computed and will be used to precondition subsequent inner-loop iterations.
+In all but the first outer loop, the variational quality control is computed, and the resulting QC weights are used in subsequent minimisations. - (ii) The linearization trajectory of the linear model and observation operator is computed using a low resolution version of the non-linear model.
+This model is forced using the high resolution nonlinear trajectory fields, recorded in memory during the non-linear model evaluation, at each linear model time step.